Labor Market Distributions Spider Chart

 - A specific position exists and there is work available for that position.
 The position can be full- or part-time, and it can be permanent, short term, or seasonal.

 - The job could start within 30 days, whether or not the establishment finds a suitable candidate during that time.

 - There is active recruiting for workers from outside the establishment location that has the opening.

-Private openings from JOLTS start in December 2000; we extend it back to 1994 using the Composite Help-Wanted Index (Composite HWI) constructed by Regis Barnichon and available here at his website.
+Private openings from JOLTS start in December 2000; we extend it back to 1994 using the Composite Help-Wanted Index (Composite HWI) constructed by Regis Barnichon.
 The Composite HWI combines the Conference Board's discontinued HWI of print advertising with its HWI of online advertising.
 To put the pre-December 2000 values of the Composite HWI on the same basis as JOLTS private openings, we multiply them by the December 2000 ratio of JOLTS private openings to the Composite HWI.
 The spliced series of private openings is converted to a rate by dividing by the sum of (spliced) private openings and private payroll employment.

 Private hires rate (JOLTS, spliced with data from Steven J. Davis, R. Jason Faberman, and John Haltiwanger prior to December 2000)